kristen149/kristen149/README.md

 <p> My name is Kristen Tran.
 I am a B.Sc. in International Business and Trade.

-As a graduate student from Taiwan with extensive international experience, I look forward to developing my career in more technical fields.
-I have always been passionate about discovering digital transformation, pursuing IT management/Business Intelligence and eagering to take on challenges. </p>
+I look forward to developing my career in more technical fields.
+I have always been passionate about discovering digital transformation and eagering to take on challenges. </p>
 <br>

 <strong>About me: </strong>